 Saturn in Opposition (originally titled Saturno Contro) is an Italian-Turkish film about a group of friends and their shared stories in the aftermath of one of their member's sudden death.

-One couple in particular, Davide (Pierfrancesco Favino) and Lorenzo (Luca Argentero), have been together for a while and even now share an apartment.
+One couple in particular, Davide (played by Pierfrancesco Favino) and Lorenzo (played by Luca Argentero), have been together for a while and even now share an apartment.
 However, things take a sharp turn when an irreversible tragedy befalls one of them.

 Saturn in Opposition is far from a happy film as it engages with themes of grief, death, and loss.
 Yet, its take on life is quite optimistic, and by the end you'll be bawling as you call your loved ones.